david26694/cluster-experiments/README.md

 ### Long example

-This is a comprehensive example of how to use this library.
+This is a more comprehensive example of how to use this library.
 There are simpler ways to run this power analysis above but this shows all the building blocks of the library.

 ```python title="Switchback - using classes"
 from datetime import date